RoboCafaz/react-app-playground/bobby-generated-site/README.md

 # Bobby's Cool App

-This web app serves up a page that says "hello world"
+This web app serves up a page that says "hello world" and prints "hello world" to the console?

 ## Building the App

 Run `yarn build`.
-This will copy the Javascript code and static assets to the output directory.
+This will use webpack to bundle the website and code into a deployable web package?

 ## Running the App

 Run `yarn start`.
-This will use `node` to run the website?
+This will use webpack-dev-server to serve up the website?

 ## Testing the App